RonanMarrinan/latin101portfolio/translation1.md

 What declension does the word dracōnēs belong to?
 Third declension.

 What case and number is eorum and to whom does it refer?
 Eorum is Genitive and plural.
-It refers to Cyclōpēs.
+It refers to Cyclōpēs????
+Typhonn and Python.

-What declension does the word dracōnēs belong to?
-Third eclension.

 What word is understood (not included) in the sentence: Sed frāter eōrum Ūranus, prīmus ipse rēx deōrum?
+The verb to be

 C. Translation

 Please translate the passage into idiomatic English.

-Chaos is the first God.
-His daughters Nox and Terra, they will be the Mother of all people.
-They will be the mother of death and destruction.   of that son   Monsters
+Chaos was the first God.
+His daughters were Night and Earth, the Mother of all people.
+She was the mother of death and of destruction.
+His sons were horrible monsters: Typhon, Python, et Cyclōpēs.
+Typhon and Python were huge Dragons and Cyclopes of foolish stone workers(CHECK!!!!).
+The brother was Uranus, the first king of the gods.
+He was strong and great, but he was wise.